 Organization is the key to healthy finances.
 Central to this is the art of putting together a budget, be it weekly or monthly.

 It’s easier than you think.
 If you’re no good with numbers, there’s a range of apps that can do the financial heavy lifting for you.
 Take Mint for example.
 The app provides an overview of your money, making it simple to monitor your activity.
-Why pay for an accountant with this free resource in your pocket?

 At the end of the week, take some time to look over your expenditures for the past 7 days.
 Where could you shave off some costs?
 For example, those daily $5 smoothies could become a much smaller expense if you buy the ingredients in bulk and whip them up at home instead.
+You may also realize you have monthly subscriptions that you don’t even use – streaming and delivery services are just a few that add up over time.

 Once you get into the habit of tracking your finances, you’ll be better educated on how to manage your earnings.
 This is essential when you’re living far from home.